20lives/dmote/doc/options.md

 The side of the keyboard case.

-###### Parameter `finger-key-column`
+###### Parameter `key-alias`

-A finger key column ID.
-On the case side, fastener mounts will be attached at ground level near the first key in that column.
+A named key.
+A mount point on the case side will be placed near this key.

-###### Parameter `key-corner`

-A corner of the key identified by `finger-key-column`.

 ###### Parameter `offset`

-An offset in mm from the corner of the finger key to the mount.
+An offset in mm from the key to the mount.

 ###### Parameter `depth`